davidmalcolm/texi2rst/output/options-to-request-or-suppress-warnings.rst

 .. option:: -Winvalid-pch, -Wno-invalid-pch

-  Warn if a precompiled header (Precompiled Headers) is found in the search path but can't be used.
+  Warn if a precompiled header (see :ref:`precompiled-headers`) is found in the search path but can't be used.

 .. option:: -Wlong-long, -Wno-long-long